We bring new tech to old school

 Creating a new world to showcase digital art

-During Upfest Bristol’s streets become the canvas for hundreds of artists.
-We knew if we wanted to give Upfest fans a familiar experience that a sense of place within the city was important so we built a 3D model of North Street – the usual site of Upfest festival – but with a twist!
+During Upfest, Bristol’s streets traditionally become the canvas for hundreds of artists.
+We knew that in order to give Upfest fans a familiar experience, a sense of place within the city was crucial.
+We decided to build a 3D model of North Street, the usual site of Upfest festival – but with a twist!

-Each artist was given a specific site in Virtually Upfest where their work would be located, enabling them to work through their familiar processes but in an unfamiliar medium.
-This new digital approach was an exciting challenge for the artists and encouraged them to think about the way they conceptualised ideas of space and canvases.
+Each artist was given a specific site in Virtually Upfest where their work would be located, enabling them to work through their familiar process, despite the unfamiliar medium.
+This new digital approach was an exciting challenge for the artists involved, encouraging them to think about the way they conceptualise space and canvases.

-The result of this collaboration is unlike anything Upfest goers had experienced before.
+The results of this collaboration are unlike anything Upfest goers will have experienced before.

 "I’m a paint-on-canvas artist and I don’t even delve into the digital world so for me it’s really interesting.
 It’s a great thing to be part of."